-20 minutes Author: Shared-Use Mobility Center Date Launched/Enacted: May 11, 2021 Date Published: April 11, 2022
+20 minutes Author: Shared-Use Mobility Center Date Launched/Enacted: May 11, 2021 Date Published: January 13, 2025

 Brief Summary

-In this digitally-powered, mobile age, transportation providers have to share data across multiple applications and tools and with regulators and other government entities.
+In this digitally-powered mobile age, transportation providers have to share data across multiple applications and tools with regulators and other government entities.
 This is crucial for enabling travelers to plan trips and for cities to understand transportation needs.
-Moreover, with the widening scope of mobility apps like Google Maps, Apple Maps, Transit, and Moovit, it is increasingly more important to share service information in ways that can be readily interpreted by a variety of platforms.
+Moreover, with the widening scope of mobility apps like Google Maps, Apple Maps, Transit, and Moovit, it is increasingly important to share service information in ways that can be readily interpreted by a variety of platforms.

 Before exploring some of the existing and developing data specifications and standards in the transportation field, it is important to understand some key terms and concepts: